haripriyasahoo/al-folio/_pages/cv.md

 description: Background information for principal investigator
 toc:
   sidebar: left
-profile:
+profiles:
-  align: right
+  - align: left
-  image: prof_pic.jpg
+    image: member1.jpg
     content: about_einstein.md
     image_circular: true # crops the image to make it circular
     more_info: >
-      <p>Department of Marine Environment and Engineering, National Sun Yat-sen University, No. 70,
+      <p>Department of Marine Enviroment and Engineering, NSYSU</p>
-            Lienhai Rd., Kaohsiung 80424, Taiwan</p>
 ---